Saudi's SABIC signs deal to use U.S. shale gas at British plant

 "It is going to meet our full demand for the next ten years and is renewable beyond ten years," Benyan said.

-SABIC has previously said scarce gas supplies at home have forced it to look at investment opportunities abroad.
-Last year, the company said it planned to upgrade its Teesside cracker to capitalize on shale gas opportunities in the United States.
+SABIC has previously said scarce gas supplies at home have forced it to look at investment opportunies abroad.
+Last year, the company said it planned to upgrade its Teesside cracker to capitalise on shale gas opportunities in the United States.

 Benyan also said on Sunday that SABIC was still considering a proposal to build a plant able to turn crude oil directly into chemicals, without first having to refine the oil.
 The proposal was originally announced by oil minister Ali al-Naimi early last year.